riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-9-fail-2.png" class="img-responsive" />

-This makes sense, we now are going to need to login in order to have access to the new task field, so let's update `new-task`.
-While we are at it, we'll update `new-task` to check that tasks are associated with the correct user on creation and that the task text is now prepended with the username.
+This makes sense, we are going to need to login in order to have access to the new task field, so let's update `new-task`.
+While we are at it, we'll update `new-task` to check that tasks are associated with the correct user on creation and that the task text is prepended with the username.

 #####/tests/jasmine/client/integration/todos/new-task-spec.js
 {% highlight JavaScript %}